abrodyyy/Hotel_Repo/README.md

 ### Current Status of Project: Segment 2 in progress

-**Segment 1:**
+**Segment 2:**
 - Create a detailed Readme report on current status of project, links to data, slide deck, other important references
-- Perform an exploratory analysis
-- Create a mock up of a machine learning model
+- Machine learning model with confusion matrix and accuracy score
-- Create a database with an ERD
+- Updated database
-- At least four commits per team member
-- Presentation Requirements: topic and reasoning, description of the data, question that the team plans to answer
+- Description of the data, questions the team originally planned to answer, EDA, analysis phase and technologies
+- Draft Google Slides presentation

 **Challenges:**
-- We were not able to find two cohesive datasets
+- We are continuing to try to optimize our model for a better accuracy score.
+Right now we have an 86% accuracy score for a Random Forrest Model

 **Plans for future work:**
-- Individually, continue the EDA process to find more applicable visualizations for our dataset
+- Individually, continue to try and optimize our model for higher accuracy scores
-- Continue Preprocessing data for Machine Learning Models (1/23)
-- Work on Machine Learning Model as a group (1/23)

 ## Background and Purpose